+ANTHOAC Language and Cultura an

 ANTH 340 Language and Culture, or

 ENG 270 The Foundations of Linguistics (4)

-FREN 210 Intermediate French I (4)
+FREN 210 Intermediate French Stories

+and Conversation (4)

-FREN 211 Intermediate French II (4)
+FREN 211 Intermediate French Conversation 1

+& Film (4)

 FREN 320 French Civilization and Culture I (4)

 FREN 321 French Civilization and Culture II (4)

 FREN 330 Second Language Teaching (4)

 FREN 430 French Literature I (4)

 FREN 431 French Literature II (4)

-FREN 499 Senior Project (1-4)
+FREN 499 Senior Project/Project (1-4)

 Electives: Additional upper division French courses to complete 40 semester hours in French.
 Many of these may be taken abroad.
+4 units of upper-division work in a related field, including HYST 436: The French Revolution and Napoleon, may be counted toward the French major with French faculty approval.

-Study Abroad: French Majors are strongly encouraged to complete a semester of study in France or a French-speaking country and select a curriculum which includes at least one course in French Phonetics, Linguistics, or Advanced Syntax.
+Study Abroad: French majors are strongly encouraged to complete a semester of study in France or a French-speaking country and select a curriculum which includes at least one course in French Phonetics, Linguistics, or Advanced Syntax.